sanjailaksh19/Udemy-Clone-Project/README.md

 3. Commit your changes: `git commit -am 'Add some feature'`.
 4. Push to the branch: `git push origin my-new-feature`.
 5. Submit a pull request.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to modify the details, images, and links according to your project specifics!# Udemy-Clone-Project